openstack/charm-guide/doc/source/admin/ha.rst

    juju deploy --config cluster_count=3 hacluster keystone-hacluster juju add-relation keystone-hacluster:ha keystone:ha

-Here is sample output from the :command:`juju status` command resulting from such a deployment:
+This is sample (partial) output from the :command:`juju status` command resulting from such a deployment:

 .. code-block:: console